corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 ## Remarks
 It is stuff like this where the rough edges of the domain library show.
 Things like identifiers, aggregate initialization and all of that might require a bit more work.
 It is for reasons like this that - unless you thoroughly understand the ins and outs of this library - you do not use it in production just yet.
-Though I am using this myself in production,
+Though I am using this myself in production, it is only because I fully understand the implications and have an open support channel.